 The Property Rights in a Gender Perspective

 Project “The Property Rights in a Gender Perspective” is implemented by the Centre for Legal Civic Initiatives (CLCI) and the Positive Development Partnership (PDP) in collaboration with the Central Registry of Real Estate, National Chamber of Notaries, and the National Bar Association, with the support of the United Nations Entity for Gender Equality and the Empowerment of Women (UN Women).
-The project has created a good practice to further building of national institutions’ capacity to implement existing legislation and strengthen women’s economic and property rights.
+The project has created a good practice to further the building of national institutions’ capacity to implement existing legislation and strengthen women’s economic and property rights.
 Pushing justice Institutions to ensure that the legislation on property entitlement and registration is fully implemented along with the adoption of unified and non-discriminatory legal and administrative practices.
 The intervention focus is twofold: 1) to further build capacities and responsiveness of the justice system from a gender perspective, including Chamber of Notaries, Chamber of Advocacy, National Chamber of Bailiffs Immovable Property Registration Office (IPRO) and Ministry of Justice, and 2) ease beneficiary women’s access to property entitlements, information, counseling, legal practice, and awareness.
 The project focuses on some important measures that need to be addressed so women and girls can enjoy their property rights, be recognized and respected, including important measures related to improving law enforcement in practice, yet a challenging gap for the Albanian authorities and society.

 Scaling up and ensuring the sustainability of the National Response to HIV/AIDS